 If you want to add a hint of classic design elements and architectural features to your kitchen remodeling, traditional kitchen style is the right one for you.

 As the name suggests, transitional kitchen design is the sweet spot between the modern kitchen and classic kitchen.
-With clean lines of modern kitchen and warmth of the traditional kitchen, the transitional kitchen design offers the best of both worlds.
+With clean lines of the modern kitchen, and warmth of the traditional kitchen, the transitional kitchen design offers the best of both worlds.

 According to the Huffington Post, the following elements define transitional kitchen design.